esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Macho 1968.md

 # The Compound Method by Macho, 1968[^2]

+> [!WARNING]
+> > The method does NOT provide regressions that are applicable in the forensic context as all equations contain age in years.
+Please only use for data collection a nd further analysis, NOT prediction!

 The guide of this method represents Rynn’s (2010)[^8] interpretation of the original method  which was based on Goldhamer’s (1926)[^3] hypothesis by Macho et al. (1986)[^2].

 The prerequisite to implement this study is to be able to see the sella turcica on the scan you're collecting data on - then allocate the sellion landmarks.
 Refer to discussion on this specific landmark ([Sellion or Sella points](#sellion-or-sella-points))